-According to numerous “real estate investing” or “note buying” websites (A Google search of real estate “note buying” prompted over 19 million results), real estate investing is “fun” and “easy,” which it can be, but not without “work.”
+According to numerous “real estate investing” or “note buying” websites, (a Google search of real estate “note buying” prompted over 19 million results), real estate investing is “fun” and “easy”, which it can be, but not without “work”.
 Proven Resource managing attorney reviews important steps investors can take to protect their investments.

-Investing in real estate mortgage notes and flipping properties can be financially rewarding.
-According to numerous “real estate investing” or “note-buying” websites (A Google search of real estate “note-buying” prompted over 19 million results), it’s even “fun” and “easy.”
-Perhaps it can be, but not without “work.”
 As seasoned real estate and note investors know, buying real estate notes and distressed property can be a great source of income, but as in the Bank of America matter above, it can also be a source of problems.

-- Audit the loan file.
 It’s good business to have an attorney or compliance professional review loan documents before purchasing a note.
 Any legal defenses that a borrower has against a lender, they can have against the loan assignee or note buyer.
 Have a professional review the loan documents such as federal loan disclosures, deeds, legal descriptions, opinions on potential title defects, verifying back property taxes, and IRS liens.
 Note buyers want to buy a note, not a lawsuit.

-- Understand the implications of invoking certain loan provisions.
 For instance, in commercial loans, it’s common to have provisions for an Assignment of Rents.
 This means that the note holder can require tenants currently at a property to make payments directly to the investor in the event of a landlord borrower’s default.
 This sounds straightforward until one considers that in most jurisdictions, note-holders who exercise the right to collect rents become responsible for property repairs even when the investor does not yet own the property.
 Tenants could withhold rent from the investor until prior neglected repairs, such as a roof repair, are addressed.
 It can be quite costly, especially when tenants in distressed properties often request rent abatement.

-5. Expect ‘push back’ and time delays.
 Making properties profitable or collecting timely payments does not happen right away.
 True, there are times when a borrower agrees to a loan modification that brings themselves current or even refinances off the note, but these instances are uncommon.
 Instead, anticipate little, if any, tenant or borrower response to correspondence and prepare for eviction, foreclosure or even bankruptcy actions.